 St Irenaeus of Paris (Louis-Charles Winnaert) - feast: 3rd March

 On this journey, Winnaert found an ally in the person of one of his spiritual children, Yvonne Barde, whom he met in 1928 and who became a dedicated supporter of his quest.
 Louis-Charles and Yvonne were of one mind and one heart in this purpose and found true spiritual kinship with each other.
-In order to avoid any question of scandal due to the time they spent together, they were soon married.
+In order to avoid any suggestion of impropriety due to the time they spent together, they were soon married.

-With his vision of a local Orthodox church living its faith and sacramental life according to the Western liturgical and spiritual tradition, Winnaert encountered many trials along the way, overcoming the hurdles placed before him by those who were suspicious of this plan and who were driven by other concerns.
+With his vision of a local Orthodox church living its faith and sacramental life according to the ancient Orthodox Western liturgical and spiritual tradition, Winnaert encountered many trials along the way, overcoming the hurdles placed before him by those who were suspicious of this plan and who were driven by other concerns.

 Although Fr Irenaeus was only formally an Orthodox Christian for the final few weeks of his life, his journey to Orthodoxy, which spanned nearly a decade, and his wider search for the Church of Christ, was characterised by a determination to answer the call of God.
 It is due to his faithfulness to the vision of an Orthodoxy that is accessible to western peoples and that builds on the foundation of the Orthodox spiritual heritage of the West, and his resilience in the face of the trials that were put in his way, that many thousands have come to Christ who might otherwise never have found a home in the holy Orthodox Church.